 Jen’s previous experience includes evaluating and developing strategies for implementing business procedures and creating tracking systems for managing state and federal legislation.
 She has experience in negotiating client disputes and working with different departments within an organization to successfully complete audits with the Attorney General.

 Jen is fluent in Spanish and holds a JD from Whittier School of Law, where she was a member of the Trial Advocacy Honors Board and received the CALI Excellence for the Future Award, obtaining the highest score in Civil Trial Advocacy.
 She also earned a degree in business administration with an emphasis in marketing management from Cal Poly Pomona.
 Jen and her husband are proud parents of two boys.
 She enjoys hiking, traveling and is actively involved in her kids school activities.

-KC Gingras, CFE, is an associate compliance professional with Chartwell Compliance.
+KC Gingras, CFE, is a compliance professional with Chartwell Compliance.
 KC brings over 20 years of experience in accounting, compliance, and company operations to Chartwell.
 Throughout her career, KC has gained extensive knowledge in state and federal financial services compliance, risk management, and fraud detection, prevention, and remediation strategies.